Welcome to CATCA

-During the CITES CoP16 in Bangkok in March 2013, Ericka secured a third of all votes for the six shark Proposals, the manta rays and the African manatees.
+During the CITES CoP16 in Bangkok in March 2013, Ericka secured a third of all votes for five shark species, freshwater sawfish, manta rays and the African manatee Proposals.
 All these Proposals were accepted which was a big achievement for all these animal species and for all my other animal colleagues there.

-Ericka was representing the ACWF during the CoP, and she praised her Polish delegation for the incredible work that they did at the EU to up-list the Polar bears to Appendix I. Unfortunately we lost that Proposal for the big pressure from Canada (which were aided by Denmark at the EU, and outside by the WWF and Greenpeace) against this very important protection of the Polar bears.
+Ericka was representing the ACWF during the CoP, and she praised her Polish delegation for the incredible work that they did at the EU to up-list the Polar bears to Appendix I. Unfortunately we lost that Proposal for the big pressure from Canada against this very important protection of the Polar bears.
 Ericka and the ACWF/CATCA team are very proud of Poland for all their constant efforts to save this very important Proposal from the US.